cbrwx/fairlight-coin/README.md

-Make fixed Cryptonote fork with additional properties.
+Fixed the make error that breaks the compile at 62% on Cryptonote, forked with additional properties.

-Adding more soon
+[Adding more soon]

 For usage in own project make sure to remove the genesis hash before first build.